https://aiq.co.il/troicms/index.php

 This dialogue is practically expressed by annual international competition 'Project of the Year', promoted jointly by Architecture of Israel and the European Union.

-Architecture of Israel Advisory Board Members
+Advisory Board

-Prof. Tigran Haas, MIT, USA
+Arch.
+Prof. Tigran Haas, KTH, Sweden

+Arch.
 Prof. Benamy Turkienicz, Brazil

-Prof. Isaac A. Meir, Ben-Gurion University
+Arch.
+Prof. Isaac A. Meir, Ben-Gurion University, Israel

-Prof. Yasha Grobman, Dean of the faculty of Architecture and Town Planing, Technion, Haifa
+Arch.
+Prof. Yasha Grobman, Technion, Haifa